 Staffers have proposed an $87.7 million balanced budget for the 2015 fiscal year, running from mid-2014 until mid-2015.
 The operating budget, which funds City Hall's day-to-day expenses like salaries, is proposed at $53.9 million.
 The number is an approximately 5.5 percent increase from the 2014 fiscal year operating budget.
 The rest of the budget would be put into capital projects.

 An increase in City Hall's portion of property taxes is not requested.
 It has been years since City Hall has raised its portion of the property taxes.
 Staffers who have researched the topic have not found evidence of the last increase.
 Park City voters over the years, though, have passed ballot measures increasing property taxes to raise money for conservation purchases and pedestrian-bicyclist improvements.

 There has been little apparent interest during the first weeks of the budget talks.
 The 2015 fiscal year will be the first of City Hall's two-year budget cycle.
 The elected officials are scheduled to hold a series of additional discussions and hearings in the coming weeks.
-They include a May 29 discussion about operating expenses and fees, a June 5 talk about the compensation of elected officials and broad budget policies and capped by a June 12 meeting when the final budget will be presented.
-The City Council is expected to approve the budget at the June 12 meeting.

 Some of the highlights, according to the Budget Department, include:

 The elected officials are also setting aside funds for capital projects.
 In the 2015 fiscal year, staffers propose making $5 million available for Main Street improvements as work continues on streetscape upgrades.
 The funding sources will be split between sales taxes and state grants.
 Improvements will include redone sidewalks and new plazas.